b2io/base2.io/_content/posts/2019-11-06-git-aliases.md

 To fully back up your work, you will need to push the commits remote `git push`.

 It's good practice to make many small commits as you are working.
-Once you feel that your collective changes are in a good spot, you can open a Pull Requeat (PR) and use the PR’s description to talk about what the PR is accomplishing and changing.
+Once you feel that your collective changes are in a good spot, you can open a Pull Request (PR) and use the PR’s description to talk about what the PR is accomplishing and changing.

 After the PR is open, use the “Squash & Merge” button to get rid of all of your small “WIP” commits.